ecamiloinacio/rundoe/README.md

 # rundoe
-A tool for designing and executing computational experiments.
+A tool for executing computational experiments following a factorial design.